-3. The Assembly shall draw up proposals for elections by direct universal suffrage in accordance with a uniform procedure in all Member States.
+3. The European Parliament shall draw up proposals for elections by direct universal suffrage in accordance with a uniform procedure in all Member States.

-The Council, acting by means of a unanimous vote, shall determine the provisions which it shall recommend to Member States for adoption in accordance with their respective constitutional rules.
+The Council shall, acting unanimously after obtaining the assent of the European Parliament, which shall act by a majority of its component members, lay down the appropriate provisions, which it shall recommend to Member States for adoption in accordance with their respective constitutional requirements.

-The Assembly shall hold an annual session.
-It shall meet as of right on the third Tuesday in October.
+The European Parliament shall hold an annual session.
+It shall meet, without requiring to be convened, on the second Tuesday in March.

-The Assembly may meet in extraordinary session at the request of a majority of its members or at the request of the Council or of the Commission.
+The European Parliament may meet in extraordinary session at the request of a majority of its members or at the request of the Council or of the Commission.

-The Assembly shall appoint its President and its officers from among its members.
+The European Parliament shall appoint its President and its officers from among its members.